800,000+ customers

 92% recommend us

-Private lease - What happens to the accumulated claim-free years?
+Private lease - What happens to accrued claim-free years?

-Driving a new car has the disadvantage that you pay a lot of money.
-More and more people choose private lease, but what happens in this case with your accrued years without claims?
+Driving a new car has the disadvantage of paying a lot of money.
+More and more people are opting for private lease, but in this case, what happens to your accumulated non-life years?
 Do you also build up claim-free years during the lease period?
-We would like to explain it to you.
+We are happy to explain.

-Online, you will find many advertisements aimed at private leasing.
-Usually, the prices are attractive, starting at around € 199.00.
-Unfortunately, the monthly costs rise sharply when you fill in your wishes and preferences.
-Standard, often six to eight years without claims are assumed.
+Online you will find many advertisements focused on private leasing.
+Usually the prices are attractive, starting at around € 199.00.
+Unfortunately, the monthly costs rise sharply when filling in your needs and preferences.
+By default, six to eight claim-free years are also often assumed.
 Have you accumulated fewer years?
-Then private lease is more expensive for you.
+Then private lease will be more expensive for you.

 Use claim-free years?

-With a lot of accumulated years without claims, you pay less premium for car insurance.
-With private leasing, you don't have to take out a car insurance, but you can still benefit from contributing your claim-free years.
-If you have no or only a few claim-free years, many lease companies charge a surcharge on the standard rate.
+With many accumulated claim-free years, you pay less premium for car insurance.
+With private leasing, you don't have to buy your own car insurance, but you still benefit from bringing in your claim-free years.
+If you have no or only a few claim-free years, many leasing companies charge a surcharge on the standard rate.

 Private-Lease